 What Are Canker Sores?

-Canker sores (also called aphthous ulcers) are small, painful, craterlike ulcers in the lining of the mouth.
+Canker sores (also called aphthous ulcers) are small, shallow, painful, craterlike ulcers that appear on the moist tissues lining the inside of your mouth.
 They often occur two or three at a time, but it’s not unusual for 15 or more to appear at once.
-Canker sores are not contagious.
-They are very common, occurring predominantly among those between the ages of 10 and 40, especially women.
+Unlike cold sores, canker sores are not contagious.
+They range from simple to complex, and occur predominantly in people between the ages of 10 and 40, especially women.
 Canker sores usually heal within two weeks, but they may recur.
-Although they pose no serious health threat, severe canker sores can make eating and talking unpleasant.
+While they typically pose no serious health threat, severe canker sores can lead to malnutrition.
+Even simple severe canker sores can make eating and talking an unpleasant experience.

 Who Gets Canker Sores?